Fatty Acids: Hydroxy and Other Oxygenated

 9-Hydroxy-octadecanoic acid, presumably derived from a hydroperoxide, is a minor component of animal tissues and induces apoptosis in vitro in cell lines, including cancers.
 This fatty acid and its isomers with a free carboxyl group and a centrally located hydroxyl group to which a further fatty acid is linked as an estolide or 'FAHFA' (Fatty Acid ester of Hydroxy Fatty Acid), such as the palmitoyl ester of 9‑hydroxy-stearic acid (16:0-(9-O-18:0)) illustrated, have been found in the adipose tissue (white and brown, 100 to 150 ng/g), serum, milk and many other tissues of mice and humans, and FAHFA have been detected in many common foods.
 In the circulation of healthy humans, the palmitoleic acid ester of 9‑hydroxystearic acid and the oleic acid ester of 9‑hydroxystearic acid are reported to be the main forms.
 At least 51 families or 300 molecular species of such lipids have been detected in rat adipose tissue, including 8 or more regioisomers of the hydroxy component (5, 7 to 13), and these vary in concentration with age, but unfortunately, doubt has been cast on the reliability of some recent data because of artefact formation (fatty acid dimerization) during mass spectrometry.
 Short-chain fatty acids (acetic and propionic) linked to long-chain (>C20) 2‑hydroxy acids have been detected in plasma and in tissues and contents of the gastrointestinal tract.
 As more is learned of their biochemistry and how they can act as lipid mediators, FAHFA are increasingly being classified among the oxylipins.

 Relatively little is known of the biosynthesis of these lipids, and oxygenation of a saturated fatty acid to generate the hydroxy component requires a unique reaction.
 It has been established that they are produced endogenously with defined stereochemistry, i.e., the hydroxyl group has mainly the R‑configuration, and candidate genes for a mono-oxygenation reaction have been proposed, while adipose triacylglycerol lipase can act as a transacylase and may be responsible for the esterification step.
 In white adipose tissue, biosynthesis of saturated FAHFAs is positively regulated by carbohydrate responsive element binding protein (ChREBP), while the transcription factor nuclear factor erythroid-2-related factor 2 (Nrf2), which regulates the expression of antioxidant genes, may contribute to this.
-Two atypical integral membrane hydrolases, designated AIG1 and ADTRP, and carboxyl ester lipase degrade FAHFAs, and they are presumed to have a regulatory role; they are especially active towards isomers with the ester bond at carbon 9.
+Two atypical integral membrane hydrolases, designated AIG1 and ADTRP (Androgen Dependent TFPI Regulating Protein), and carboxyl ester lipase degrade FAHFAs, especially isomers with the ester bond at carbon 9, and they are presumed to have a regulatory role.
 Rather than having catalytic serine residues, these enzymes depend upon threonine nucleophiles.

-FAHFA-containing triacylglycerols are present in adipose tissue at concentrations more than 100-fold greater than those of non-esterified FAHFAs, and as they can be released by lipases, it is suggested that this tissue may be a major reservoir for such compounds.
-Adipose triglyceride lipase acts in this process and is involved in transesterification and remodelling reactions that can change the acyl compositions, but hormone-sensitive lipase is a more potent estolide bond hydrolase for both triacylglycerol-bound and free FAHFAs.
+FAHFA-containing triacylglycerols are present in adipose tissue at concentrations more than 100-fold greater than those of non-esterified FAHFAs higher concentrations in females than males), and as they can be released by lipases, it is suggested that this tissue may be a major reservoir for such compounds.
+Adipose triglyceride lipase acts in this process and participates in transesterification and remodelling reactions that can change the acyl compositions, but hormone-sensitive lipase is a more potent estolide bond hydrolase for both triacylglycerol-bound and free FAHFAs.

 Having entered the circulation, FAHFA act as lipokines, i.e., lipid molecules derived from adipose tissue that can act as hormonal regulators and coordinate a wide array of cellular processes that are beneficial in general.
 FAHFAs, such as palmitic acid hydroxy stearic acids, have anti-diabetic and anti-inflammatory effects, even when administered orally, and they protect against colitis by regulating gut innate and adaptive immune responses.
-They have a role in maintaining normal blood sugar levels by improving insulin sensitivity and glucose tolerance in mice by enhancing glucose-stimulated insulin secretion and insulin-stimulated glucose transport, while reducing adipose tissue inflammation.
+They help to maintain normal blood sugar levels by improving insulin sensitivity and glucose tolerance in mice by enhancing glucose-stimulated insulin secretion and insulin-stimulated glucose transport, while reducing adipose tissue inflammation.
 In so doing, they must communicate between adipose tissue and liver, where they are believed to act as selective agonists for the GPR40 and GPR120 receptors.
 Obese human patients were found to have lower FAHFA levels than non-obese controls.
-Many other FAHFA isomers are present in tissues and the biological activities of these are being explored.
-For example, 9‑POHSA (palmitoleic acid ester of 9-hydroxy stearic acid) has been shown to attenuate inflammation-related indices induced by bacterial lipopolysaccharides in hepatocytes in rats.
+Many other FAHFA isomers are present in tissues and their functions are being explored, so for example, 9‑POHSA (palmitoleic acid ester of 9-hydroxy stearic acid) has been shown to attenuate inflammation-related indices induced by bacterial lipopolysaccharides in hepatocytes in rats.

-While most of the FAHFAs in animal tissues are not derived from the essential fatty acids, others have been found in adipose tissue with docosahexaenoic acid (DHA) esterified to 9- and 13‑hydroxyoctadecadienoic and 14-hydroxydocosahexaenoic acids; they are present at concentrations like those of the specialized pro-resolving mediators and have profound anti-inflammatory effects.
-For example, the estolide of DHA and 12-hydroxystearate is a potent activator of NRF2, which is involved in upregulation of antioxidant enzymes and may be required for protective purposes in cells.
+While most of the FAHFAs in animal tissues are not derived from the essential fatty acids, others have been found in adipose tissue with docosahexaenoic acid (DHA) esterified to 9- and 13‑hydroxyoctadecadienoic and 14-hydroxydocosahexaenoic acids; they are present at concentrations like those of the specialized pro-resolving mediators and are potent anti-inflammatory molecules.
+For example, the estolide of DHA and 12-hydroxystearate is a potent activator of NRF2, which upregulates antioxidant enzymes and may be required for protective purposes in cells.

 Estolides - others: Fatty acids with esterified hydroxyl groups in either the 2- or terminal position are present in meibomian secretions and tears of some animals, and more than 70 different molecular species of this type (ω-O-acyl) have been found in humans.
 Triacylglycerol estolides are present in the paracloacal gland of the brushtail possum with an 18:1 or 18:2 hydroxy fatty acid component.